GN998/cloudflare_caBLE/README.md

 * **🛠️ Zero Server Maintenance:** No need to worry about Linux upgrades or restarting Docker containers.
 It is completely serverless—set it and forget it.
 * **🔒 Ultra Secure:** The room only processes encrypted binary data.
 Leveraging Cloudflare's Durable Objects technology, it guarantees that exactly two devices can ever be in a room at any given time.

+## ⚠️ Compliance and Disclaimer

+This project is intended solely for academic research and technical exchange regarding FIDO/WebAuthn cryptographic protocols, demonstrating the implementation principles of caBLE.

+This project does not provide any public relay services.
+The developers assume no responsibility or liability for any legal consequences arising from the deployment of services using this code by any individual or organization.

+Users must use this project in strict compliance with local laws and regulations.
+It is strictly prohibited to modify or use this code for any form of illegal activity.

 ## 🚀 Quick Start